-Flash proxy works by running tiny JavaScript proxies in ordinary users' web browsers.
-The mini-proxies serve as temporary stepping stones to a full-fledged proxy, such as a Tor relay.
-The idea is that the flash proxies are too numerous, diverse, and quickly changing to block effectively.
-A censored user may use a particular proxy for only seconds or minutes before switching to another.
+Snowflake is a new circumvention system currently under development.
+It is based on peer-topeer connections through lightweight, ephemeral proxies that run in web browsers.
+Snowflake proxies are lightweight: activating one is as easy as browsing to a web page and shutting one down only requires closing the browser tab.
+They serve only as temporary stepping stones to a full-fledged proxy.
+Snowflake derives its blocking resistance from having a large number of proxies.
+A client may use a particular proxy for only seconds or minutes before switching to another.
 If the censor manages to block the IP address of one proxy, there is little harm, because many other temporary proxies are ready to take its place.